A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Two-Dimensional Numerical Experiments

+To test semidiscrete scheme~\eqref{eqn:disc:wave} we introduce a velocity variable $\VV{v} = \dot{\VV{u}}$ and write the method as a first order system of equations:

-We confirm theoretical stability and examine accuracy with numerical experiments in one and two spatial dimensions.
-When needed, the error is measured using the discrete L$^{2}$ norm
+as needed, additional variables are also introduced to track the numerical fluxes.
+The error is measured using the discrete L$^{2}$-norm

 where $\Delta\VV{u}$ is the difference between the numerical and analytic solution evaluated at the grid points.
-In all cases the penalty parameter is chosen to be at the stability limit, i.e., the equality condition of \eqref{eqn:penalty:param}.
-Throughout we refer to the SBP operators as $2p$ where $p$ is the boundary accuracy and $2p$ is the interior accuracy; unless otherwise noted, the SBP orders used are $2p = 2, 4, 6$.
-SBP methods for the wave equation in second order form typically see a global convergence rate of $\min(2p, p + 2)$, i.e., two orders of accuracy greater than the boundary accuracy except in the case of $2p = 2$.
-For first derivatives we use the operators from \citet{Strand94}\footnote{The free parameter $x_1=0.70127127127127$ is used for $2p = 6$.} and for second derivatives the variable coefficient operators from \citet{Mattsson2012}.
+In all cases the penalty parameter is chosen to be at the stability limit, i.e., the equality condition of~\eqref{eqn:penalty:param}.